 A Vegan World

-I often hear people say that they want a “Vegan World.”
-I have even seen people debate its arrival time, with predictions as soon as 2015.
+I often hear people say that they want a “vegan world” and insist that veganism is an all or nothing proposition — either you’re on board or you’re not.
+I have even seen people debate the arrival time of the so-called vegan world, with predictions as soon as 2015.
 Unfortunately, many people who call themselves “vegans” live in places where there are high concentrations of “vegans” in comparison to other parts of the world.
 These good-hearted, dedicated, and optimistic people seem to be removed from the reality of the world’s eating habits and use and exploitation of animals for other purposes.
+They also seem to fail to understand that if veganism was an all or nothing proposition with no acceptance of incremental acts of mercy for animals (for example, people choosing to eat fewer animals and perhaps eventually graduate to vegetarianism), it would cost the lives of billions of animals.

 There are more than 7 billion people in the world.
 Millions of those people take pleasure in causing animals pain.
 They don’t care about animals and it’s possible many never will.
 The idea that somehow billions of people will adopt “veganism” in a few years is unrealistic.
-Confined, abused, and slaughtered animals are omnipresent in the world.
 Short of a catastrophic environmental disaster that necessitates changes in animal agriculture or a sustainability issue of some other magnitude, we are engaged in a decades long battle to inspire the masses to choose compassion over cruelty.
 Our goal should be to make the world more humane, not to make it perfect because the former goal is achievable and will engage more people in the process.